 - Meetup.com and Calagator.org are the go-to sites for finding these Portland-area networking events.

 - Put yourself out there.
 Come prepared to talk about yourself when people ask the typical first question of “so, what do you do?”
 Have your elevator pitch ready to go when you’re asked about your professional background.

 - Once you’ve met someone at a networking event, ask them for their email address.
 The next day, ask them to meet with you.
 Convey that you’d appreciate their insights on the market, industry trends, and who might be hiring.

 - Often, these events provide an opportunity for people to share that they are either looking for a new position, or that they are hiring.
 If you’re looking, be sure to say so, and afterward, go find the people who announced that their companies are hiring and introduce yourself.

 - Insider tip: typically, the best people to reach out to are the event hosts.
-They tend to know a lot of people in the IT industry.
+They tend to know a lot of people and have a large social circle.